marmelab/react-admin/docs/Architecture.md

 ## Providers

-React-admin doesn't make any assumption about your API.
-Instead, react-admin defines its own syntax for data fetching, authentication, internationalization, and preferences.
-It relies on adapters to translate the queries to your API.
-These adapters are called **providers**.
+React-admin does not make any assumptions about the specific structure of your API.
+Instead, it defines its own syntax for data fetching, authentication, internationalization, and preferences.
+To interact with your API, react-admin relies on adapters called **providers**.

 <img class="no-shadow" src="./img/providers.png" alt="Providers" />

-For instance, to fetch a list of records from the API, react-admin uses the `dataProvider` object:
+For example, to fetch a list of records from the API, you would use the `dataProvider` object as follows:

 ```jsx
 dataProvider.getList('posts', {